matthewdurbin/RadSI/README.md

 NOW - This calculates the current activity of the specified source.
 The paramter is:
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
+- round_to   - this an optional parameter that tells Rad_SI how many decimals to include.
+Defaultly it is 3.

 ON - This calculates the activity of the specified source on a specified datetime.
 The parameters are:
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
 - date       - this is the datetime at which you wish to calculate the activity of the specified source, written as month-day-year-hour:minute:second though not all timing info is needed.
 (Ex: 12-7-2019-12:30:00)
+- round_to   - this an optional parameter that tells Rad_SI how many decimals to include.
+Defaultly it is 3.

+WHEN - This calculates the when a specified source will reach a specified activity.
+The parameters are:
+- name       - this is the "nick name" of your specific sourc (Ex: medical1)
+- activty    - this is the activity for which the datetime is to be solved fore
+- units      - these are the units of the activity

 PLOT - This allows the activity of a specified source to be plotted agaisnt time from the referenced datetime of that source
+- name       - this is the "nick name" of your specific sourc (Ex: medical1)
+- date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00), written as month-day-year-hour:minute:second though not all timing info is needed.
+If left blank, the time is taken as now

+LOGPLOT - This allows the log of the activity of a specified source to be plotted agaisnt time from the referenced datetime of that source
 - name       - this is the "nick name" of your specific sourc (Ex: medical1)
 - date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00), written as month-day-year-hour:minute:second though not all timing info is needed.
 If left blank, the time is taken as now